 The main characteristic signs of the disease:

-Diagnostics of the tertiary syphilis
+Diagnosis of tertiary syphilis

 Complications of tertiary syphilis

-In approximately 25% of cases, against the background of complications, death occurs.
+In approximately 25% of cases, due to complications, death occurs.
 In the third stage, almost all vital organs are destroyed.

 Complications of tertiary syphilis

-IT'S IMPORTANT TO KNOW!
+IT IS IMPORTANT TO KNOW!

 Such patients are most often admitted to intensive care units of hospitals with severe pathology of the heart and blood vessels, heart attacks and inflammation of the aorta and heart muscle, with impaired cerebral blood flow, ischemia and stroke attacks, or with severe neurological symptoms.